liveaction/liveaction-integrations/LiveNX/scripts/clickhouse/README.md

 ## Site IP Mapping

 When aggregating from raw tables, you can map IP addresses to site names using a CSV file.
+If the site to IP range mapping is already defined in LiveNX you can use the CSV export file for this.

 ### CSV Format